andi1984/blog/content/post/btconf2017.md

 After coming back I had a nice, little chat with [Eva](https://twitter.com/evalottchen) about her fantastic sketches, drawings.
 She is really amazing.
 You have to check out her work!

-At the end of the day I had to say bye-bye to my colleagues as they were leaving driving home.
+At the end of the day I had to say bye-bye to my colleagues as they were leaving for driving home.
 I stayed for another workshop day in Düsseldorf.

 After going back to the hotel and resting a bit, I went out for another nightly walk through the city.
 But I went back to the hotel around 11pm as I was behind sleep and had an exhausting workshop day with [Sarah](https://twitter.com/sarah_edo) ahead the next day.